stylelint/vscode-stylelint/README.md

 ### Commands

-This extension contributes the following commands to the Command palette.
+This extension contributes the following commands to the command palette:

 - `Fix all auto-fixable problems`: applies stylelint resolutions to all automatically fixable problems.